pi-geosolutions/bn-backend/README.md

 ## Override configuration
 You can override the app's configuration by pointing the env. var FLASK_CONFIG_FILE_PATH to your own configuration file.

+## Override configuration using Environment Variables
+The following other environment variables are supported:
+* SOURCES_CONFIG_FILE: path to the sources definition file
+* FLASK_CONFIG_FILE_PATH: path to the global config file for the app
+* STORAGE_PATH: path on the filesystem where the files will be written.
+The user running the app needs write access on this path

 ## Dev setup